 For certain children, this can be a way to scaffold into them taking the lead on questions.
 For others, it’s about hearing this language, phrasing, and word choice that isn’t typical in day-to-day life.

 Print in black and white, lightest weight paper, and double sided.
 I also have mine spiral bound on the long edge.
-These places typically come out to around $15-18 to print and ship.

 I set the earliest starting age at 2.5 for several developmental reasons.
 At 2.5, there are some big leaps in communication and motor skills.
 The child needs at least a 5-10 minute attention span, to be able to ask and answer questions thoughtfully, and to start a task and see it through to completion.
 They also need their own life experience and background knoweldge in place to make sense of the new information being shared.
 Playing Preschool also a lot of fine motor skills needed to make the activities work.